STAT545-UBC-hw-2018-19/hw07-RyanGao67/foofactors/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
-**Note1: This is originally created by jennybe, you can find the original one [here](https://github.com/jennybc/foofactors)** **NOTE2:
+**Note1: This is originally created by jennybc, you can find the original one [here](https://github.com/jennybc/foofactors)** **NOTE2:
 This is a toy package created for expository purposes.
 It is not meant to actually be useful.
 If you want a package for factor handling, please